Probiotic

 Strains with the strongest evidence

-• Lactobacillus rhamnosus GG: reduces antibiotic-associated diarrhoea and shortens infectious diarrhoea in children.
+- Lactobacillus rhamnosus GG: reduces antibiotic-associated diarrhoea, with the effect clearest in children.

 What probiotics do not do

 They do not colonise.
-Most probiotic strains pass through the gut and are gone within a week of stopping.
+Most probiotic strains are transient and are cleared soon after you stop taking them.
 They do not work for everyone.
-Response is highly individual, with up to a third of users seeing no effect even on well-evidenced strains.
+Response is highly individual, and some people gain no benefit even from well-evidenced strains.
 They do not replace fibre.
 Feeding the bacteria you already have is more important than adding new ones.

 How to pick one